isabella232/OfficeDocs-MicrosoftSearch-pr.it-IT/MicrosoftSearch/azure-devops-connector.md

 <!---Insert "Before you get started" recommendations for this data source-->

-## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Passaggio 1: Aggiungere un connettore di Graph nell'Microsoft 365 di amministrazione
+## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Passaggio 1: Aggiungere un connettore Graph nella interfaccia di amministrazione di Microsoft 365

 Seguire le istruzioni generali [per l'installazione](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup